 Each time citizens pressured the City to provide better public transportation, they were met with fierce opposition from the taxi unions.
 The City would discuss the matter in open forums with some seriousness but costs of new buses and ongoing maintenance were always an issue.
 The taxi unions would latch onto the problems and offer the citizens a quick "resolution" to public transportation by lowering their fares WITHIN THE CITY.
 The City officials would then table the bus purchase options for awhile to see if the taxi unions really did lower rates, etc. It is a tightrope that City officials walks because they depend on the taxi unions for election to office.
 As a result, as long as the citizens were not complaining, the taxi unions get to charge their outrageous fares to tourists because they have no other options.

 However, as is always the case with greed, in general everyone is frustrated with the taxi unions and the fares they charge.
 It is not uncommon for even locals to be "victimized" by tarriff gouging these days.
 So

-within the past 4 years (under the adminstration of Gustavo), Cozumel has really tried to develop a reliable, affordable public transportation system with meaningful routes.
+within the past four (4) years (under the adminstration of Gustavo), Cozumel has really tried to develop a reliable, affordable public transportation system with meaningful routes.

-Becasue simply put: the taxi rates charged by the Cozumel taxi unions are driven by tourist demand, not local demand.
+Because simply put - the taxi rates charged by the Cozumel taxi unions are driven by tourist demand, not local demand.
 A person living / working here on the island cannot afford to rely on taxis for transportation.